Molecular-Nanophotonics/YOLOTrack-1.0/README.md

   <b>Fig. 2</b> Design of the framework used for training and real-time inference.
 </p>

 The `TF.dll` is a generic library for the inference of TensorFlow models build on top of the GPU supported [TensorFlow C API](https://www.tensorflow.org/install/lang_c) (`tensorflow.dll`).
-It can be used with any TensorFlow model and is not specific to YOLOv2.
+It can be used with any TensorFlow model and is not specific to YOLOTrack.
 It is a copy of [TF-Framework/TF DLL](https://github.com/Molecular-Nanophotonics/TF-Framework).
-The `YOLOv2.dll` adds specific functions required to decode the YOLOv2 output and does not depend on the [TensorFlow C API](https://www.tensorflow.org/install/lang_c).
+The `YOLOTrack10.dll` adds specific functions required to decode the YOLOTrack 1.0 output and does not depend on the [TensorFlow C API](https://www.tensorflow.org/install/lang_c).

 ## System Requirements